Insurance Claims Are All We Do.

 Recovery for a loss is limited by the stated limits of the policy.
 Unfortunately, most properties are underinsured.
 To be made whole after a loss, your policy limits should reflect the value of the property.
 In most situations, for a complete recovery, it is advisable to purchase Replacement Cost coverage, rather than Actual Cash Value coverage.

 Flood damage is specifically excluded from most policies.
-Flood insurance is critical for all properties in flood- and hurricane-prone regions and is available through the National Flood Insurance Program, FEMA, or authorized private carriers.
+Flood insurance is critical for all properties in regions prone to flood and hurricane damage and is available through the National Flood Insurance Program, FEMA, or authorized private carriers.
+Most homeowners insurance policies separate wind from flooding, meaning you may need to acquire separate policies.
+This is why we recommend going over your policy to guarantee you are covered under all types of storm categories.

 Beware of anti-concurrent causation clauses which prohibit recovery when a covered peril and a not-covered peril combine to cause a loss.
 If a covered peril (wind) combined with the not-covered peril (flood) to cause the loss, the insurer may deny all or a portion of the claim.